Secrets to a Great Night’s Sleep

 - Reduces the risk of disease

-- Memory and learning
+- Increases memory and learning

 What Are Some Tips for a Better Sleep?

-Here’s 6 areas that could need a little tweaking so you can get that good night’s sleep, every night!
+Here’s 6 areas that could need a little tweaking so you can get that good night’s sleep, every night.

 Stick to the schedule

 I’m sure you’ve heard it before, but a bedtime routine is essential.
 Staying with the same bedtime; give or take 30 min, does wonders for your circadian rhythm.
 Your circadian rhythm is a pattern throughout the day and night and is measured by cortisol.
 Cortisol is naturally high in the morning and lowest at night.
-For people with crazy schedules, like working graveyard one week and then swing the next, then days- and yes, I know people with this schedule!
-Cortisol is usually all over the place, but luckily most of us have more predictability!
+For people with crazy schedules, like working graveyard one week and then swing the next, then days- and yes, I know people with this schedule.
+Cortisol is usually all over the place, but luckily most of us have more predictability.
 With a predictable rhythm and pattern in place, the brain gets the signal and responds by releasing those lovely and very effective hormones to help us drift off easier.

 Tip: If you are curious what your circadian rhythm looks like, we can assess your cortisol through saliva testing, and out of those results, choose some herbal remedies and supplements that can help support the rise and fall of Cortisol at the desired time.
 Please note, Western MDs do measure Cortisol as well but with a blood test, unfortunately this does not give us enough info about the rhythm, since saliva testing is done at four intervals throughout the day, it’s the best choice.

-Not Too Hungry , Not Too Thirsty!
+Not Too Hungry , Not Too Thirsty

 We all know we shouldn’t drink too much water before bed since that only leads to getting up in the middle of the night to urinate.
 But we also don’t want to be too hungry or too full.
 If we are hungry, the brain has a hard time settling.
 Too full and the liver works overtime during the night, waking us up.
 And as for caffeine and alcohol, beware!
 Caffeine actually sticks around up to 10 hours after you’ve consumed it, so if you are having a 3pm pick-me-up that might be the culprit to keeping you up until 1am.
-(Read more about the bigger picture on caffeine Here) As for alcohol, the initial effects might make you sleepy, but afterwards many patients report waking up between 1am-3am.
+(Read more about the bigger picture on caffeine).
+As for alcohol, the initial effects might make you sleepy, but afterwards many patients report waking up between 1am-3am.
 Makes total sense to us, that is the block of time when the liver organ is working its hardest processing toxins and the day’s stress (each organ in the body gets its own 2 hour window).
 In addition, women who are approaching menopause reported that alcohol always made sleep horrible and night sweats outrageous.
-So, beware!
+So, beware.

-Tip: Eat a spoonful of a nut butter before bed, drink a glass of Natural Calm or eat a little bit of a raw potato!
+Tip: Eat a spoonful of a nut butter before bed, drink a glass of Natural Calm or eat a little bit of a raw potato.
 Yes, patients have said all these work, some better than others depending on the person.
-Go caffeine and alcohol free for a month and see what happens!
+Go caffeine and alcohol free for a month and see what happens.

-Your Environment Matters!
+Your Environment Matters

 I think we know all the things; blackout shades, eye mask, ear plugs, a mattress that is less than 10 years old, the perfect pillows dependent on if you are a back or a side sleeper and lastly, turn off those screens!
 All of those are so true and we think the biggie are those screens, including TVs.
 Screens are noise, distraction and entertainment and it keeps the eyes full and the mind busy.
 But the biggest reason, blue light powerfully suppresses melatonin which is necessary for sleep.
 Here’s a short article from Harvard talking about the Dark Side Of Blue Light.
 They recommend getting off screens for 2-3 hours before bedtime, but let’s be honest, even I love to scroll through Instagram before bed, so I try to get off about an hour before.
 As for TV, not only does it emit blue light but if you’ve fallen asleep, chances are there is audio playing for hours and possibly all night.
 It’s just not conducive to sweet dreams or deep sleep.